Dear NC Medicaid Providers, You Are Guilty Until Proven Innocent. From, DMA

 “It is better to save a guilty man than condemn an innocent one.”
 Voltaire

-Posted on June 6, 2013, in CCME, DHHS, Division of Medical Assistance, Fraud, Health Care Providers and Services, HMS, MCO, Medicaid, Medicaid Audits, Medicaid Contracts, Mental Health, Mental Health Problems, Mental Illness, North Carolina, PCG, Post-Payment Reviews, Prepayment Review, Provider Medicaid Contracts, RAC, RAC Audits, Regulatory Audits, Tentative Notices of Overpayment and tagged Audit, CCME, DHHS, Division of Medical Assistance, Health care provider, HMA, Managed Care Organizations, Medicaid, Medicaid Audits, Mental health, North Carolina Department of Health and Human Services, PCG, Post-payment reviews, Prepayment, Prepayment Reviews, Presumption of Innocence, Recovery Audit Contractor, Tentative Notice of Overpayment.
+Posted on June 6, 2013, in CCME, Division of Medical Assistance, Fraud, Health Care Providers and Services, HMS, MCO, Medicaid, Medicaid Audits, Medicaid Contracts, Mental Health, Mental Health Problems, Mental Illness, NC DHHS, North Carolina, Post-Payment Reviews, Prepayment Review, Provider Medicaid Contracts, RAC, RAC Audits, Regulatory Audits, Tentative Notices of Overpayment and tagged Audit, CCME, Division of Medical Assistance, Health care provider, HMA, Managed Care Organizations, Medicaid, Medicaid Audits, Mental health, NC DHHS, North Carolina Department of Health and Human Services, PCG, Post-payment reviews, Prepayment, Prepayment Reviews, Presumption of Innocence, Recovery Audit Contractor, Tentative Notice of Overpayment.
 Bookmark the permalink.
 3 Comments.